 When fermenting foods safely it is necessary to use at least a 2.25% salt concentration for the best probiotic population to thrive.
 This is what we use to ferment vegetables in our barrels.
-With that being said, the serving size suggestion on our nutrition facts is for 1/4 of a cup of the solid vegetable matter (not including the brine).
-1/4 a cup of our fermented vegetables has 350 mg of sodium per serving.
+With that being said, the serving size suggestion on our nutrition facts is for 2 Tablespoons of the solid vegetable matter (not including the brine).
+2 Tablespoons of our fermented vegetables has 275 mg of salt.
 The brine in the jar that remains can be eaten and added to meals and drinks as well.
 The brine has about 450 mg of sodium per 2 Tablespoons.

 Not all of our produce is organic.
 We are focused on sourcing local produce, and local organic produce is not always available to us.
 Local is more important to us.
 Because of sustainability we do not believe in getting produce shipped from California for the sake of it being organic.
 Cabbage is a "Clean 15" vegetable, meaning that once the outer leaves are removed it is one of the cleanest, pesticide free vegetables you can eat.
 For us clean and local is better than far from home and organic.
 As of June 2017 we are working with local Organic farmers in Louisiana to begin sourcing our produce solely from them.
 As far as a "Certified Organic" seal goes, it is too expensive for our small business at this time.

 To ferment at home we suggest utilizing our science based blog.
 When gathering information on safely fermenting vegetables at home it's all about who wrote the information and where they received their education on the topic from.
 Please use caution when using online fermentation recipes.
 Most are not based on microbiology, are inaccurate and therefore can be dangerous.
 We offer many recipes on fermenting veggies at home with many more to come!
 A line of at home fermentation equipment will be available on our shop page in February of 2018.